robertwenner/comics/doc/outputs.md

 ### Tag clouds

-Both comic pages and tag pages can display tag clouds. `Comic::Out::Tags` generates a `tag_rank` for each language with tag names to a level indicator.
+Both comic pages and tag pages (including the index page) can display tag clouds. `Comic::Out::Tags` generates a `tag_rank` for each language with tag names to a level indicator.
 The indicators will be `taglevel5` (most common tags) to `taglevel1` (least frequently used tags).
 The pages can define CSS rules for these names and then use the names when rendering the tags names.

 For example, with this style sheet